numfocus/DISC-committee/committee/public-meeting-minutes/2022-11-17-monthly-meeting.md

 - hot topics: deciding on date, location, venue
 - target max attendance at 50 people
 - next steps: define conference goals which will fascilitate who to invite, dates, and location
-- Noa to reach out to PyCon Ital organizers to see if rooms available for 50 folks
+- Noa to reach out to PyCon Italy organizers to see if rooms available for 50 folks
 - task: [x] Meliss to draft document with main goals, expectations for event to share with PyCon italy organizers and potential funders

 ### DISC Cookbook updates (Noa or Tereza)